IBMStreams/sample.edge-app-control/README.md

         : These are the credentials (username and password) used to log in to the IBM Cloud Pak for Data environment in your browser.
         - **_version_**: You can find the version number in the About section after logging in to the IBM Cloud Pak for Data environment in your browser.

-    - C:redentials (root password) for Edge nodes
+    - Credentials (root password) for Edge nodes

     - If using EAM
         - API key for EAM access